 Sofie watched him go off before continuing onto the stable near the house.
 She moved the horse into its stall then dismounted to give it a feedbag full of oats.
 She groomed the horse and made sure it was properly cared for before going up to the back door of the house.
 Inside, she took her work boots off and placed them beside the door.
 Gretchen Adler, their housekeeper, would’ve been furious if she walked in the house with dirt and mud trailing behind her.

 The girl set the rifle by the stairs, but not before checking the safety one more time and clearing it, before going up to her bedroom to change into a short denim skirt off a hanger and a white spaghetti strap halter top.
 The outfit was modest in the sense that it covered what it needed to but was deceptively daring by still leaving a lot of skin exposed.
 She could wear her denim overalls that only came up to the top of her chest with the sides and back open.
 That one was her most daring outfit of all.
 Gretchen knew Sofie kept said outfit but discouraged the younger girl from wearing it where her father might see her.
-A silly grin spread over her face, not that I’d be wearing either for very long once I get to the lake!

-She turned around slowly while checking herself out.
 She had dark blonde hair that fell to her shoulders, light brown eyes and a very trim, athletic build and stood at 1.83 meters, making her tall among her classmates.
 Her arms, legs and flat stomach had very toned muscles from regular farm work under heavy gravity.

 Reaching for her dresser she pulled a necklace chain off the top and put it around her neck.
 On the end of the chain was a Saint Boniface medallion, the patron saint of Germany, as well as a Saint Benedict medallion.
 She looked again and nodded to herself.
 Now the outfit was complete.